MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 JavaScript debugging is now built in to Visual Studio Code.
 Starting with Version 1.5.7 of Visual Studio Code, you can debug in Chrome, Microsoft Edge, or Node.js without installing any other extensions.
 If you debug using Microsoft Edge, you can start Microsoft Edge DevTools from the JavaScript debugger.

-1. To start a session, use either of the following methods:
+1. To start debugging, do either of the following:
     * Select **F5**, or on the menu bar select the **Debug** icon and then select **Run and debug**.
     * Open the Visual Studio Code command palette and then select **Debug: Open Link**.